-It is important to note that the risks of transporting LNG via rail also apply to the shipment of LNG via highway.
-As discussed above, the transportation of LNG by cargo tank motor carrier is already permitted by the HMR.
-Under the No Action Alternative, ETS would likely opt to transport the majority of the LNG it wishes to move to market over roadways in MC-338 cargo tank motor vehicles.
-The risks discussed above, inherent to the transportation of LNG, including, damage to human tissues and container integrity due to -162 °C (-260 °F) cryogenic materials and the radiant heat from fires that could result from vapor ignition could increase with the selection of the No Action Alternative.
-The risks that would increase with the selection of the No Action Alternative are increased trips, thereby increasing opportunity for an incident, higher accident rate for highway traffic as compared with rail traffic, and closer proximity to people and inhabited structures on roadways as compared to rail rights of way.
-On the other hand, a larger quantity LNG loaded into each railcar, along with the risks that result from multiple LNG railcars moving together, including cascading failure could lead to higher consequences.
+Alternative.
+The risks that would increase with the selection of the No Action Alternative are increased trips (because of lower volume transported per cargo tank), thereby increasing opportunity for an incident, higher accident rate for highway traffic as compared with rail traffic, and closer proximity to people and inhabited structures on roadways as compared to rail rights of way.
+On the other hand, a larger quantity LNG loaded into each rail tank car, along with the risks that result from multiple tank cars moving together, could lead to higher consequences.
 A failure of either an MC-338 or a DOT-113 could cause injury, death, property destruction and environmental harm.
-The likelihood of failure of MC-338 is higher, but the scope of potential of injury and death, is greater for a DOT-113 failure because of higher volumes of LNG carried in each tank car (by about a factor of 3) compared to that in a MC338 transport.
+The likelihood of failure of MC-338 is higher, but the scope of potential of injury and death, could be greater in a populated area for a DOT-113 failure because of higher volumes of LNG carried in each tank car (by about a factor of 3) compared to that in a MC-338 transport.